 We pay Network Providers directly for Covered Services provided to Members.
-You should not be required to pay sums to any Network Provider except for required cost sharing amounts.
-Members will be responsible for payment of charges for missed appointments or appointments canceled without adequate notice.
+You should not be required to pay sums to a Network Provider for Covered Services except for required Cost Sharing amounts.
+You will be responsible for payment of charges for missed appointments or appointments canceled without adequate notice.

-If you are asked by a Network Provider to make any payments in addition to the cost sharing amounts in this Contract, the Member should consult Member Services at 1-877-687-1197 before making any additional payments.
-A Member shall not be liable to a Network Provider for any sums owed to the provider by us.
+If you are asked by a Network Provider to make any payments for Covered Services in addition to the Cost Sharing amounts in this Contract or your Schedule of Benefits, you should contact Member Services at 1-877-687-1197 (TTY/ TDD 1-877-941-9238) before making any additional payments.
+You are not liable to a Network Provider for any amounts that we owe the Provider.

-If a Member receives a bill for services the Member believes are covered under the Contract, the member must within ninety (90) days of the date of service, or as soon thereafter as reasonably possible, either:
+If you receive a bill for services you believe are covered under this Contract, you must within ninety (90) days of the date of service, or as soon thereafter as reasonably possible, either: